Reading now: Working close to traffic? How to use work platforms safely

 Truck-mounted work platforms

 Truck-mounted platforms are ideal for mobile use along roads.
-They can be moved quickly, require no additional transport, and are ready for operation within minutes.
+They can be moved quickly, require no additional transport, and are ready for use within minutes.

 Articulated telescopic platforms